mblayman/mattlayman.com/site/index.md

 Frederick is a lovely small city to the Northwest of Washington, D.C.
-When my family committed to staying in Frederick,
-I involved myself
+I'm involved
 in the technology scene
 to find community
-and foster a love of technology among my fellow citizens.
+and foster a love of tech
+among my fellow citizens.

 * I started